oracle-livelabs/oci/faaas/perform-lcm-operations/perform-lcm-operations.md

   ![Reschedule refresh](images/reschedule-refresh-option.png)

-15. Enter the **New refresh date** and **environment name** to confirm re-schedule refresh.
+15. Enter the **New refresh date** and **environment name** to confirm the re-schedule refresh.
 Click **Reschedule**.

   ![Confirm reschedule refresh](images/confirm-reschedule-refresh.png)

-16. The refresh should now be scheduled to the new date.
+16. The refresh should now be scheduled the new date.

   ![Confirm reschedule refresh](images/rescheduled-refresh.png)

-17. In case a user forgets to mask data during refresh, or there is additional sources of data in the fusion environment that needs to be masked, users can run data masking as a standalone job.
+17. In case a user forgets to mask data during refresh, or there are additional sources of data in the fusion environment that needs to be masked, users can run data masking as a standalone job.
 Go to the **Security** tab of the Resources section and then open the **Data Masking** tab

   ![Data masking tab](images/data-masking-tab.png)

 18. Click on Run data masking.
-Data masking confirmation modal pops up.
+The data masking confirmation modal pops up.
 Enter the environment name and click on Run data masking.

   ![Confirm run data masking](images/run-data-masking.png)

-19. Data masking job will be seen in the tab with the status In progress, which will change to Succeeded in a few minutes. you might need to refresh the browser to see the updates. **Note**: Since this is a simulation of a data masking job, it will be completed within a few minutes.
+19. The data masking job will be seen in the tab with the status In progress, which will change to Succeeded in a few minutes. you might need to refresh the browser to see the updates. **Note**: Since this is a simulation of a data masking job, it will be completed within a few minutes.
 The actual job will take a few hours.
 Also, the environment is unavailable during this time.

   ![Data masking run added](images/data-masking-added.png)